-Its comprehensive suite of tools to protect your PC makes BitDefender our top pick.
-Read on to discover nine more of the best free anti-malware software you can download today.
+Its comprehensive suite of tools to protect your PC makes BitDefender the best free anti-malware software you can download today.
 It's all the protection you need in one handy package.

 A simple interface and effective scanning with remote activation

-If you prefer software that keeps quiet and won't disturb your work, be warned – AVG Anti-Virus Free 2016 is quite vocal with its notifications, and irks us from time to time with pop-ups telling us we've done something fantastic with regard to our online safety.
+If you're looking for anti-malware software that keeps quiet and won't disturb your work, be warned – AVG Antivirus Free is quite vocal with its notifications, and irks us from time to time with pop-ups telling us we've done something fantastic with regard to our online safety.

 The paid-for Pro model has more security options - it has more robust download protection, offers data encryption includes a firewall - but the free version offers decent protection for most PC users.

-An excellent tool, but the free edition lacks real-time protection
+An excellent anti-malware tool, but the free version lacks real-time protection

 You can use MalwareBytes Anti-Malware free for as long as you like, but there's an important caveat: real-time protection, the fast 'hyper scan' mode and malicious website blocking features all expire after 14 days - and that means you're missing out on some of the program's best features.